llm-bible/llm-bible.github.io/_publications/dey2025introducing.markdown

 bibkey: dey2025introducing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.10328"}
-tags: ['Training Techniques', 'Model Architecture', 'Language Modeling', 'RAG', 'GPT', 'Interpretability and Explainability', 'Applications']
+tags: ['GPT', 'Applications', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Language Modeling', 'Training Techniques']
 ---
 The standard language modeling (LM) loss by itself has been shown to be inadequate for effective dialogue modeling.
 As a result, various training